 Coming at hibiscus from the angle of sensory enjoyment, I have done some testing.

 Hibiscus flowers are very random in their weight, so to ‘count flowers’ per pot will give wildly unpredictable results.
-Sometimes they weigh 0.4g, other times 1.2g so todo this properly you’ll need a good scale.
+Sometimes they weigh 0.4g, other times 1.2g so to do this properly you’ll need a good scale.

 All pots were brewed with boiled tap water, there was no agitation during brewing.
 The weakest pot had 1 flower at .4g, it was followed by the other 5 pots with 1.3g, 2.4g, 3.5g, 7g, ending with 11g.